 Each paper will critically engage with a poem, proposing a thesis on a specific element in the poem (e.g. use of diction, image, symbol, etc).
-Although these assignments are not full-fledged research papers, your argument still requires supporting examples from the text as well as comparisons to at least one other poet.
+Although these assignments are smaller than the final paper, your argument still requires supporting examples from the text.
 This is designed as an exercise in both developing your argumentation skills as a critic and exploring your own poetic interests and curiosities.